Intimacy requires sharing the most private parts of our heart, working through protections and becoming vulnerable to another person.

 Intimacy: An emotional and physical closeness with another person built around openness and trust.
 Intimacy provides the psychological need for acceptance, attachment and affection, allowing safe expression of emotion.

 Blaming isn’t a conscious choice.
-We don’t affix blame because of a meticulous investigation of causes.
+We typically affix blame without a meticulous investigation.
 We blame because we are upset and “you” must be the cause.
-It’s automatic, I hurt—you’re the fault—change now.
+It’s automatic, I hurt—you’re the reason.
+Change now.
 Please!
-This automatic default to blame the partner begins subtle manipulations—the self-righteous charge to fix our partner and resolve the relationship problems.
+This automatic response to discomfort invites subtle manipulations—the self-righteous charge to fix our partner in our honorable resolve to save the relationship.

 "The sharp criticism (and underlying assumption of fault) grates on already sore feelings, increasing insecurity, demanding defensiveness, and destroying closeness."

 As individuals and partners, we have multiple responsibilities, requiring a balanced approach.
 Even in strong relationships, we shouldn’t abandon the self.
 We should wisely continue to grow individually, strengthening skills, enjoying hobbies, and maintaining competitiveness in the workforce.
-Security of a relationship provides extra resources to continue personal growth; sadly, many completely neglect the self, creating unhealthy vulnerability.
-The relationship becomes the only protection against poverty.
-The imbalance of needs may influence interactions.
-We must guard against complacency.
-The individual needs to be protected, as well as the relationship.
-Personal paths must continue to be pursued.
-Perhaps, this is the ultimate balancing acts of living—the individual and the relationship.
+Security of a relationship provides extra resources to continue personal growth; sadly, many completely neglect the self, creating unhealthy vulnerability—co-dependence.
+The relationship becomes the only protection against social poverty.
+The imbalance of needs, lack of reciprocity, negatively impacts interactions.